 Establish a centralized, comprehensive, professionally managed content operations.

-For initial engagement or major content initiatives, to bring new processes, procedures and techniques for breakthrough results.
+For initial engagement or major content initiatives, to bring new processes, procedures and techniques for breakthrough results — at both the program and significant project level.

-Develop taxonomy and metadata schemas, curate and catalog internal and 3rd party content, implement and train on content catalog and curation practices.
+Set up a program and process to catalog and curate content so it can be easily found, delivered and used.
+Develop taxonomy and metadata schema, curate and catalog internal and 3rd party content, implement and train on content catalog and curation practices.
+Read to learn why you need a “content docent.”

 Design and implement a customer voice program to continuously acquire, process and deploy customer insights, experiences and stories in short, targeted audio/video recordings.
 Deploy as a library of modular, configurable “storyboards” that can be injected into any content and conversations.